Onchain know-how

-Series of concise crypto eli5s by @knowerofmarkets
+Series of concise onchain eli5s by @knowerofmarkets

 What a crypto exchange is